Glamping Wales Snowdonia

 THE YURTS – Sleeping 2 to 5 people

 From the early May Bank Holiday, Idris Yurt pops-up in a wild corner of our lower tent camping fields until late September.
 In the wild location you camp in a secret, private area with your own camp fire, huge old oak trees and views up the valley.
 You will truly experience deep peace and tranquility here with birdsong your only soundtrack.
 Perfect for adults and older children seeking an active, wild adventure.
 Dogs on leads are welcome too.

 For families with very young children or those who prefer to be closer to washing facilities and their car, we recommend Glamping in the Glade in Tommy yurt might suit you better.

 You can choose from one Large Yurt sleeping up to five people and one Small Yurt for two people.

-- Kingsized Bed futon beds and a camp bed in the Large Yurt
+- Kingsized Bed, single futon beds and a camp bed in the Large Yurt

 - Double futon bed in the Small Yurt

 - Simple cooking facilities on 2 ring camping gas stove with pans, plates, cutlery and utensils

 - Cool box and fridge access for freezing ice blocks